ditcraft/research-papers/README.md

-# research_papers
+# Research
-Research papers describing and analyzing the @ditcraft technology
+Papers describing and analyzing the @ditcraft technology.